ni/niflexlogger-plugins/CONTRIBUTING.md

 To contribute to this project, it is recommended that you follow these steps:

 1. Fork the repository on GitHub.
-2. Create a new folder in the **plugins** directory for your plug-in that follows the folder and file architecture as the Template folder.
+2. Create a new folder in the **plugins** directory for your plug-in, following the folder and file architecture as the Template folder.
 3. Copy your build plug-in in the build folder.
 4. If you wish to share the source code of your plug-in, copy it in the source folder.
 5. Modify the LICENSE and README.md file.
-6. Send a GitHub Pull Request to the main repository's master branch.
+6. Submit a GitHub Pull Request to the main (default) branch of the upstream repository.
 GitHub Pull Requests are the expected method of code collaboration on this project.

 # Developer Certificate of Origin (DCO)